marijnh/Eloquent-JavaScript/04_data.md

 {{index "weresquirrel example"}}

-But it only takes a few months for him to notice that something is missing from this entirely human way of living.
+But it takes only a few months for him to notice that something is missing from this entirely human way of living.
 Without his feral adventures, Jacques hardly feels alive at all.
 He decides he'd rather be a full-time wild animal.
 After building a beautiful little tree house in the forest and equipping it with a peanut butter dispenser and a ten-year supply of peanut butter, he changes form one last time, and lives the short and energetic life of a squirrel.

 ## Further arrayology

 {{index [array, methods], [method, array]}}

 Before finishing the chapter, I want to introduce you to a few more object-related concepts.
-I'll start by introducing some generally useful array methods.
+I'll start with some generally useful array methods.

 {{index "push method", "pop method", "shift method", "unshift method"}}